-Peter focuses on patent, trademark, copyright, trade secret, and commercial litigation as well as contested matters before the U.S. Patent and Trademark Office, including inter partes reviews.
-He has also successfully advised clients in portfolio analysis and licensing matters.
-He represents clients in the electronics, software, medical device, pharmaceutical, biotechnology, energy, engineering, water resources, packaging, semiconductor, telecommunications, fashion, and healthcare industries.
+Peter is a trial attorney who leads teams in patent, trademark, copyright, trade secret, and commercial litigation as well as contested matters before the U.S. Patent and Trademark Office, including inter partes reviews.
+He also advises clients in portfolio analysis and licensing matters.
+He represents clients in the electronics, software, medical device, pharmaceutical, biotechnology, energy, engineering, water resources, packaging, semiconductor, telecommunications, fashion, outdoor equipment and clothing, hardware, venture capital, private equity, and healthcare industries.

-Peter also serves as the firm’s Assistant General Counsel and performs pro bono trademark and litigation work for nonprofit organizations.
+Peter is the firm’s Assistant General Counsel and performs pro bono trademark and litigation work for nonprofit organizations.
 He enjoys outdoor activities, skiing, and spending time with his family.

 Peter has successfully represented clients in patent, copyright, trademark, trade secret, commercial, and other disputes.
-The following are some of his representative cases:
+Representative cases include:

 W.L.
 Gore & Associates, Inc. v.
 Medtronic, Inc. (E.D.
 Va.).
 Defended Medtronic from patent infringement claims asserted by competitor against Medtronic stent-grafts.
 Patent held not infringed.
 Affirmed on appeal.